-Grounding simply means to return your focus back to the present.
+Grounding simply means returning your focus back to the present.
 It works by ridding your body of excess energy, calming and slowing down emotions you are feeling and calming your mind, to allow you to connect back with yourself in the present.

-Grounding is often used when working with clients who suffer with PTSD as a way of supporting them with flashbacks and dissociation.
+Grounding is often used when working with clients who suffer from PTSD as a way of supporting them with flashbacks and dissociation.
 However, it works well for stress, panic and general anxiety, too.

 Repeat this around eight to 10 times or until you feel your breathing has calmed.

 Now you’re ready to start on to the grounding techniques.
 It’s usually a good idea to practice these when you are slightly stressed or anxious then, when you find what works for you, you are ready for those higher times of anxiety or a panic attack.

 Rremember: Slow.
 Relax.
 Focus.

 These are probably the simplest to do, and you can do them anywhere.
 Here is a couple you can try:

 Colour - Start by choosing your favourite colour, for example, green.
 Look around you and notice, how many objects in varying shades of your chosen colour can you see?
 If your anxiety is still peaked, pick another colour and start again.